andreyDavid/andreyDavid/README.md

- Hi, yo've reached Andrey's Git
+### Hi, yo've reached Andrey's Git
-# I not in right now, please leave a message 👨‍💻
+## I am not in right now, please leave a message 👨‍💻

 I am a software engineer with hands on expiriance using Python and JS.
 I am passionate about technologies and love to learn new things, currenctly on my way to beacome a full stack developer.

-#### 🔭 I’m currently working at Rapyd - as an automation engineer  .
+#### 🔭 I’m currently working at Rapyd - as an automation engineer - we are hiring .

 ## ⚡ Tech Stack